owncloud-archive/documentation/admin_manual/configuration/auth_ldap.rst

 Group Filter
 ~~~~~~~~~~~~

-The settings in the group filter tab determine which groups will be availalble
+The settings in the Group Filter tab determine which groups will be available
 in ownCloud.
-It does not have any restrictions on logins, this has been dealed
+It does not have any restrictions on logins, this has been dealt
 with in the prior tabs.
 It is also possible to enter a raw LDAP
 filter.

-By default, no groups will be availalble in ownCloud.
+By default, no groups will be available in ownCloud.
 You actively need to
 enable groups.

 .. figure:: ../images/ldap-wizard-4-group.png

 only those object classes:
-  ownCloud will determine the object classes that are typically availalble for
+  ownCloud will determine the object classes that are typically available for
   (ideally only) group objects in your LDAP. ownCloud will only list object
   classes that return at least one group object.
 You can select multiple
   object classes.
 A typical object class is "group", or "posixGroup".

 only from those groups:
-  This setting lets you pick certain groups that shall be availalble in
+  This setting lets you pick certain groups that shall be available in
   ownCloud.
 This field follows a whitelist approach. ownCloud will generate a
   list of available groups found in your LDAP server.
 You can select multiple
   groups.